 An overbite occurs when the patients’ upper jaw is overly pronounced.
 It can often be hereditary.
 An overbite can affect how you eat, smile and speak.
 Orthodontics can fix an overbite, often with the use of headgear and braces.

 Oral surgery or jaw surgery may be required if the overbite is severe.
-Many people have a slight overbite, and not every overbite needs orthodontic treatment, however, if it inhibits how you eat or speak, you should talk with an orthodontist.
-Learn more about the benefits of correcting an overbite with orthodontics.
+Many people have a slight overbite, and not every overbite needs orthodontic treatment, however, if it inhibits how you eat or speak, you should consult with an orthodontist.

 As mentioned above these issues are often a result of a mismatch in size between our upper or lower teeth.
 An excessive overjet is where the lower jaw is too small and the person may appear to not have a chin.
 A negative overbite is often where the lower jaw is too big and the person will appear to have a very large protruding chin.